daniel-xyz/vitrino-web/README.md

 ### Getting started

 Create an account on github.com if you don't have one.
-If you use an IDE like IntelliJ which has a github integration, the login to your github account is quite convenient.
-Otherwise, if you have to use the command line and need help, take a look here: https://help.github.com/articles/set-up-git/
+If you have never used git before, check this out: https://help.github.com/articles/set-up-git/

-If your github account is authenticated, clone the project via git:
+If everything is set up, clone the project via git:

 ```
 $ git clone https://github.com/Flur3x/Vitrino.git